AdobeDocs/dynamic-media-classic.en/code-of-conduct.md

 * remove or edit
 * or reject comments, commits, code, wiki edits, issues, and other contributions

-That are not aligned to this Code of Conduct.
+Not aligned to this Code of Conduct.
 Or, to ban, temporarily or permanently, any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope